Example 1

 What is the time and space complexity of the above solution?

-stores the results for all the subproblems, we can conclude that we will not have more than subproblems (where and are the lengths of the two input strings.).
-This means that our time complexity will be .
-The above algorithm will be using space for the memoization array.
-Other than that we will use space for the recursion call-stack.
-So the total space complexity will be , which is asymptotically equivalent to .
+Since our memoization array dp[s1.length()][s2.length()] stores the results for all the subproblems, we can conclude that we will not have more than mβˆ—nm * n subproblems (where mm and nn are the lengths of the two input strings.).
+This means that our time complexity will be O(mβˆ—n)O(m * n).

 So our recursive formula would be: